Surround Yourself With These Lucky Colours in 2020 For Health and Happiness

 In feng shui, different colours express each of the five basic elements — wood, earth, metal, fire, and water — and the hues can be used to shift energy.
 Each year is also marked by a different colour; surrounding yourself with them is thought to usher in prosperity and health, TheChineseZodiac.org reports.

-And while we all already rung in 2020, the Chinese New Year doesn't happen until January 25, 2020.
+And while we all already watched the ball drop, the Chinese New Year doesn't happen until January 25, 2020.
 That will kick off the Year of the Rat, which has two lucky colours: white and blue.
 (White is used to express metal, so 2020 is going to be known as the Year of the White Metal Rat, which sounds pretty hardcore.)

 To tap into the good fortune, try wearing blue and white or using the colours to decorate your home or other spaces where you spend a lot of time.
 Create a little reading nook filled with fluffy white pillows, and pretty blue touches.
 You'll be able to chip away at your resolution to read more while ushering in the good vibes — win-win.